 Consider Income Protection Alongside Term Life

 Term life pays a lump sum on death, but statistically you are far more likely to suffer a serious illness or injury that stops you working than to die during your working years.
-Income protection insurance replaces up to 75% of your income during illness or injury and is particularly important for families relying on that income to meet mortgage and living costs.
+Income protection insurance replaces up to 75% of your income during illness or injury and is particularly important for families relying on that income to meet mortgage repayments, school fees, and living costs.

 4